-A daycare open door policy is a type of childcare arrangement where parents can drop in and visit their child anytime during the day.
+A daycare open door policy is a type of childcare arrangement where parents can drop in or visit their child anytime during the day.
 This type of policy has several advantages for both parents and providers.
 Keep reading to learn more about the benefits of an open door policy in childcare.

 Advantages for Parents